Mr. Rogers AP Computer Science I - Fourth Quarter Objectives

 AP Exam Self Study

 As mentioned on the first page, you will not reach your potential on the AP test without a lot of self study.
-This AP test study should start in December.
-At that time you should start practicing the multiple choice practice tests in the Barron's AP review book.
-These questions are close to those actually found on AP tests.

 Essential Question: Do computing professionals make life and death decisions?